arifurrahman-devtools/potato-sdk/sdk_docs/bytebrew/README.md

 * Goto `Window/ByteBrew/Select ByteBrew Settings`
 * Enable android or iOS settings
 * Add your game ID and SDK key from your project manager
+* Set your minimum android API to 23

 ### Testing ByteBrew Integration:
 * ask your project manager "log jai kina"